Amma Nanna O Tamila Ammayi

 Amma Nanna O Tamila Ammayi is a 2003 Indian Telugu-language sports drama film directed by Puri Jagannadh.
 The film stars Ravi Teja, Asin with Jayasudha, Prakash Raj, Ali, and Subbaraju play supporting roles.
 The film released on 19 April 2003.
 It marks Asin's debut in Telugu cinema.

 It was first remade in Odia as Katha Deithili Maa Ku, in Tamil as M. Kumaran Son of Mahalakshmi, in Kannada as Maurya, and in Bhojpuri as Jigarwala.
 In the Tamil version, Asin, Prakash Raj and Aishwarya reprised their roles.
-It was declared a blockbuster at the box-office and was one of the highest-grossing Telugu films of the year.
+It was declared a blockbuster at the box-office and was one of the highest-grossing Telugu films of the year, collecting a distributor's share of ₹18 crore by the end of its theatrical run.
+It was also Ravi Teja's most successful film up until that point before the release of Vikramarkudu in 2006.

 Plot

 Chandrasekhar Rao "Chandu"'s entire life is about his mother Lakshmi, a college lecturer.
 They together live in Hyderabad.
 When Chandu was a little boy, Lakshmi separated from her husband Raghuveer.
 Chandu is a great kickboxer and is very passionate about it.
 He later meets Mugambigambal aka Chennai, a Tamil girl from Chennai, and starts to fall in love with her.
 Chandu's happy life is suddenly jolted when his mother dies of a heart attack.
 On her deathbed, she tells him to go to Visakhapatnam to meet Raghuveer, who is a kickboxing champion that won the championship six times in a row who turns out to be Chandu’s father.
 It is revealed that Lakshmi and Raghuveer got separated when Chandu was at a young age as Raghuveer wanted to concentrate on kick boxing.
 Chandu goes to Visakhapatnam to meet him.

 When Chandu reaches Visakhapatnam, he meets his father but sees that he has another wife, Shalini, and a daughter named Swapna.
 He sees that he is happily settled with them and gets angry.
 He also gets a job as a janitor and juice provider at his father's kickboxing academy.
 Anand is Raghuveer's best student, and he is sure that Anand will win the championship.
 Unexpectedly, he sees that Mugaambigaambaal's family lives here and talks to her.
 Later, Chandu finds out that Anand makes Swapna pregnant and then abandons her.
 Anand also abandons Raghuveer by getting another master and other sponsors.
 Raghuveer is attacked by several of Anand's sponsors, and Chandu later beats them up, making Raghuveer find out that Chandu is a great kickboxer.
 Raghuveer also finds out that Chandu was also participating in the kickboxing championship.
 The rest of the story is how Raghuveer trains Chandu and wins the championship, how Chandu wins the heart of Mugaambigaambaal, and how he unites Swapna and Anand.
 After the fight, Chandu reveals he is half Tamilian and quarter Gujarati and Anglo Indian, much to Mugaambigaambaal's surprise when Chandu spoke Tamil, saying, "Shall we get married now?"